 - Children should have their height and weight checked often while taking QUILLIVANT XR.
 QUILLIVANT XR treatment may be stopped if a problem is found during these check-ups.

-- In case of poisoning call your poison control center at 1-800-222-1222 right away, or go the nearest hospital emergency room.
+- In case of poisoning call your poison control center at 1-800-222-1222 right away, or go to the nearest hospital emergency room.

 What are possible side effects of QUILLIVANT XR?